mateonunez/asterism/packages/cli/README.md

   --help                             display help for command
 ```

-The CLI provides a `migrate` command that can be used to generate a Lyra instance from a database.
+The CLI provides a `migrate` command that can be used to generate a Orama instance from a database.
 The command can be used as follows:

 ```bash
 > asterism migrate